Did you attend one of these for-profit colleges?

 Did you attend a for-profit college that closed?

 If you attended a for-profit college that closed while you were enrolled, or if you withdrew within 120 days before the school closed, click below for information about closed school discharge.

 Have you attended a for-profit college?

-If you attended a for-profit college and need legal help with student debt problems, contact us by filling out our online intake form or leaving a message on our hotline, 617-390-2669.
+If you are attending or have attended a for-profit college and need legal help with student debt problems, contact us by filling out our online intake form or calling our hotline, 617-390-2669.
 We may or may not be able to provide you individual assistance.